general information

 peer review

-All applications for financial support (except bursaries) are initially reviewed by the CICRA Grants Administrator to ensure they meet the criteria set for each type of award.
-Any application falling outside of the criteria will not be further reviewed and the applicant will be notified.
+Following the close of adverts inviting applications for funding all applications for financial support are initially reviewed by the CICRA Grants Administrator (a CICRA Trustee) to ensure they meet the criteria set for each type of award.
+After discussion with the Chair of the Medical Advisors any application falling outside of the criteria will not be further reviewed and the applicant will be notified.

-Full applications are sent to all members of the Medical Advisory Panel (MAP) for review, comment and independent grading.
-Suggestions for additional external referees are also sought.
-Appropriate external referees are approached after discussion with the Chair of the MAP.
-Once three external reviewers for each application have been identified they are approached by the CICRA Grants Administrator and, if they agree to act as a referee and are not conflicted, are sent a copy of the application with an evaluation form for comment and grading.
-Applicants with a possible high score but with need of clarification on specific points will be given the opportunity to answer these queries.
+In discussion with the Chair of the MAP, and one other MAP member, external referees are considered for their expertise and ability to review in that particular area of research.
+When a minimum of two external reviewers for each application have been identified they are approached by the CICRA Grants Administrator and, if they agree to act as a referee, and are not conflicted, they are sent a copy of the application with an evaluation form for comment and grading.
+Applicants with a possible high score but with need of clarification on specific points will be given the opportunity to answer these queries before the MAP meet.